 Hereke made of pure silk

-Floral Hereke made of pure silk, beige with border, Medaillon and signature
+Floral Hereke made of pure silk, old rose with border, Medaillon and signature

 |Place of origin|

 |Size||112 cm x 75 cm (= 0.84 qm)|

 |Year of manufacture||1980|

 |Coloring||old rose, blue gray|